himanshu2454/Kunteksto/docs_source/source/start.rst

 - Select the record table.
 Note that there is a record for each column of data in Demo.csv.
 If there is only one record then the likely problem is that an incorrect field delimiter was chosen or the default was changed in the config file.

    - Each record has a number of fields that allow you to describe more about your data.
-With your FileManager, navigate to the *kunteksto/example_data* subdirectory and open the *Demo_info.pdf* file.
-This file simulates what often purports to be a data dictionary that you might receive with a dataset.
-You will use this to improve the computable semantics of your data.

    - Though some fields are pre-filled, it is only a guess and may not be accurate.